mayu-live/framework/klenod-plan.md

 - 2026-09-07: Replaced every sibling Klenod path dependency with released Klenod 0.0.8 gems, refreshed the framework and example lockfiles, and ran the full Mayu suite successfully (124 runs, 420 assertions).
+- 2026-09-07: Updated CI and the example Docker image from Ruby 3.3 to Ruby 4.0.6, matching Mayu's required Ruby version.
+Docker is unavailable in this environment, so the image build remains an external acceptance check.
 - 2026-09-06: Added executable example coverage for a grouped optional catch-all route, corrected the example production Docker command, and updated the root and example documentation for Klenod `ClassNames`, transformation,